It's Time To Focus On The Long Run With FuelCell Energy Inc. (FCEL) stock - The Dwinnex

-FuelCell Energy Inc. (NASDAQ: FCEL) closed the day trading at $3.35 down -4.01% from the previous closing price of $3.49.
-In other words, the price has decreased by -$0.1400 from its previous closing price.
-On the day, 12929274 shares were traded.
-FCEL stock price reached its highest trading level at $3.6896 during the session, while it also had its lowest trading level at $3.3450.
+The closing price of FuelCell Energy Inc. (NASDAQ: FCEL) was $3.62 for the day, down -2.16% from the previous closing price of $3.70.
+In other words, the price has decreased by -$0.0800 from its previous closing price.
+On the day, 10981313 shares were traded.
+FCEL stock price reached its highest trading level at $3.7300 during the session, while it also had its lowest trading level at $3.5200.

 Sponsored